Diplotaxodon: Human exploitation

 Diplotaxodon species are important food fish around the lake, being collected by a number of small-scale fishing methods, such as Chirimila seines and baited hooks, as well as by trawling.
 Although they represent a potentially very large fishery stock (100,000 tonnes), with a potentially sustainable fishery yield of around 20,000 tonnes, their populations are spread thinly in inaccessible deep-water and offshore habitats, making them difficult to exploit economically, although some seasonal fisheries seem to exploit them heavily on traditional breeding grounds.
 A single species (D. limnothrissa) has occasionally been collected and bred as an aquarium fish.

 Species

-As of 2021, there are 8 species of Diplotaxodon discovered with the most recent named as Diplotaxodon dentatus.
-During its discovery it was first inspected as Diplotaxodon argentus because the teeth on oral jaws were fully exposed with closed mouth.
-It was then later separated from Diplotaxodon argentus and named as Diplotaxodon dentatus because of the differences of its snout length.
+As of 2021, there are 8 species of Diplotaxodon discovered with the most recent named as D. dentatus.
+During its discovery it was first inspected as D. argenteus because the teeth on oral jaws were fully exposed with closed mouth.
+It was then later separated from D. argenteus and named as D. dentatus because of the differences of its snout length.